smrubin/home-automation/README.md

 In the UI, click the three vertical dots in the top-left corner, then click snapshosts.

 Give a new snapshot a name, then hit create.
 It will now be listed under available snapshots for restoration.
-This feature can even be used for restoring between different hardware (e.g. RPi O to RPi 3).
+This feature can even be used for restoring between different hardware (e.g. RPi0 to RPi3).

 ### Up Next